 Growth Chart - Draw a large candle on cardboard.
-Make this a growth chart and record the height and weight of each child.
+Make this a growth chart and record the height of each child.
 Display this on the wall.

 Birthday Chart - Make a chart sectioned with the months of the year and invite children to place a sticker on the appropriate month that corresponds with their birthday.
 Use stickers where the child’s name and birth date can be written on them.

-Birthday Crown - Make a paper crown for the birthday child(ren) out of construction paper and decorate these with faux gems glued on (these can be found at craft stores).
+Birthday Crown - Make a paper crown for the birthday child(ren) out of construction paper and decorate them with faux gems glued on, using the type found at craft stores.
 Preschool children love to wear crowns that make them feel special.
 Other party hats can be easily made for the rest of the class by rolling construction paper into a cone and stapled closed.
 Attach string or yarn to both sides for a chin strap.

 Activities to Promote the Birthday Theme